Alumni

 October 1st to November 5th 2022

-Jerry Shai Sarig, Tel Aviv
+Jerry Shai Sarig / Tel Aviv, Isreal

 Sarig’s practice explores the topic of childhood; memories and her own early drawings inspire her craft.
 The examination of this subject matter in her art is also an exploration of the self, consciously and unconsciously bringing into expression the same imaginary childhood characters, time and again, although in different forms and textures.
 She uses embroidery, ceramics, acrylic and oil paintings, sometimes independently and sometimes in combination.
 Her works are a visual collage, mixing shapes, drawings, and threads.